AHMEDDSALIM/WinWallChanger/README.md

 ### **2. Using the Application**
 - Open the application.
-- Click the "Set Wallpaper" button to choose an image.
+- Click the "Select Image" button to choose an image.
 - The selected image will be applied as both your desktop and lock screen wallpaper.

 ---